 Successful adaptation for DBI as part of COVID response

-The evaluation focused on the expansion and development of the DBI programme into a nationwide response for people presenting in distress during the pandemic.
-The expansion allows NHS24 Mental Health Hub staff to offer the additional DBI pathway to person centred support, for anyone who contacts them in distress, 24/7, aged 16 and over, from anywhere in Scotland, where the caller is assessed as appropriate for DBI.
+The evaluation focused on expanding and developing the DBI programme into a nationwide response for people presenting in distress during the pandemic.
+The expansion allows NHS24 Mental Health Hub staff to offer the additional DBI pathway to person-centred support, for anyone who contacts them in distress, 24/7, aged 16 and over, from anywhere in Scotland, where the caller is assessed as appropriate for DBI.

-This evaluation builds on a separate but related evaluation into the core DBI programme, published in May 2022: Distress Brief Intervention Pilot Programme evaluation: findings report – gov.scot (www.gov.scot).
+This evaluation builds on a separate but related evaluation into the core DBI programme, published in May 2022: Distress Brief Intervention Pilot Programme evaluation: findings report.

 Welcoming the findings, national DBI programme manager Kevin O’Neill, said: